-- Attach the 3/4" PVC fitting from the union on the condensate trap assembly to the PVC pipe exiting the flue collector located near the front of the Conquest.
-Additional PVC fittings and pipe can be added to the flue collector connection to relocate the condensate trap assembly as long as all added parts are at the same elevation.
+- 1. The condensate drain is located at the bottom rear of the water heater near the flue outlet.
+Connect the condensate trap assembly to the PVC fitting on the condensate drain pipe.
+Additional PVC fittings and pipe can be added to the condensate drain connection to relocate the condensate trap assembly as long as all added parts are at the same elevation.
 After attachment, the trap must be rotated so the offset in the pipe aims down toward the floor.
 Do not rotate the offset toward the ceiling.
 Do not use tools to tighten the PVC union.
-Hand-tighten the PVC union to seat the internal gasket. - Do not combine condensate drains from multiple condensing appliances into a single drain line.
+Hand-tighten the PVC union to seat the internal gasket. - 2.
+Do not combine condensate drains from multiple condensing appliances into a single drain line.
 Route each drain line into a drain suitable for condensate and make certain the end of the drain lines are not submerged or otherwise blocked. - 3.
 All condensate plumbing must be protected from freezing.
 Do not locate the condensate piping such that an ice dam of frozen condensate can block condensate from leaving the outlet. - 4.
 The condensate is only slightly acidic (3-5 PH), however, local codes may require it to be neutralized prior to entering the drainage system.
 An optional, field installed, Condensate Neutralization System is available from the factory. - 5.
-Connect a condensate drain line or the PVI Condensate Neutralization System to the barbed hose connection, sized for 1/2" ID heavy wall Vinyl tubing rated for 170°F or higher, located at the end of the condensate trap.
+Connect a condensate drain line or the PVI Condensate Neutralization System to the barbed hose connection, sized for 1 heavy wall Vinyl tubing rated for 170°F or higher (1/2"ID for 400M, 3/4"ID for 500-1000M), located at the end of the condensate trap.
 All piping from the condensate trap to the suitable drain must remain below the highest point (top of the condensate outlet pipe) on the properly attached condensate trap.